dimroc/iOS.ProjectMonitor/README.md

 #### Backend
 Backend server tests can be run with RSpec with `rake` in `backend/`.

-The backend tests uses togglable fakes as outlined in the [Engine Yard talk](https://vimeo.com/26510145).
+The backend tests use togglable fakes as outlined in the [Engine Yard talk](https://vimeo.com/26510145).
 The following command will run the same tests with full integration:

 ```shell
 backend/ $ INTEGRATION=true rake